A combined XI of forgotten PFA Team of the Year entrants from Premier League history

 Aside from the actual Premier League title, each season a lot of fans look forward to seeing who makes it into the PFA Team of the Year for England’s top flight.

-There were no major surprises in the Team of the Year for 2020/21 as champions Manchester City dominated with six players, followed by second-placed Manchester United (two), Tottenham Hotspur (two) and Liverpool (one).
+There were no major surprises in the Team of the Year for 2021/22 as Manchester City and Liverpool dominated with nine combined entries, while Man Utd and Chelsea had one each.

 But that isn’t always the case.
 Sometimes, an unexpected candidate makes the cut such as David Silva in the 2019/20 edition of the team.
 Yes, the Spaniard is one of the greatest players in Premier League history and his departure last summer brought the end of an era, but were his performances across the previous deserving of a place in the Team of the Year?